mkolchyn/utils/dyn_ip_sync/README.md

 ## ⚙️ Configuration

 Both services use `.env` files for configuration.
+Create the file and place it in the root directory: `dyn_ip_sync/.env`.

 ### Example: **.env**
 ```env